Hema-Mukundan/Decision_Tree/README.md

 Exercise: Build decision tree model to predict survival based on certain parameters

-In this file using following columns build a model to predict if person would survive or not, Pclass
+Using following columns build a model to predict if person would survive or not, Pclass
 Sex
 Age